Beaver Creek Resort Snowboarding

 If you’re up for freestyle action, make sure to head over to the Moonshine area for table tops and half-pipes.

 After a long day of shredding, the best options for apres ski are the Toscanini Umbrella Bar, Powder 8 Tap (live music), Broken Arrow or the Coyote Cafe.
 For nightlife, check out the Dusty Boot Saloon in Avon.

 To reach the snowboarding at Beaver Creek Ski Area from Denver, head west on US70 for 120 miles to Exit #167 (Avon).
 Enter the roundabout and continue left.
 You will be heading south, and should go back under US70.
 Continue straight on this road through 4 more roundabouts, after which you will see the entrance to Beaver Creek.
 When driving up from Denver, definitely plan on 4-5 hours since the highway gets extremely crowded on Friday's and Sunday's - it can be a literal parking lot!
 The nearest airports are Eagle Airport and Denver International Airport.

-Overall, Beaver Creek Ski Area is the 12th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
-Several of the better snowboarding resorts are nearby Beaver Creek Ski Area including Vail Ski Resort and Ski Cooper Ski Area.
+Overall, Beaver Creek Resort is the 12th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
+Several of the better snowboarding resorts are nearby Beaver Creek Resort including Vail Ski Resort and Ski Cooper Ski Area.